 Little D and I are the muffin lovers in the family.
 As I mentioned in my White Bean Banana Bread post, I prefer muffins and sweet breads without a lot of sugar.
-These get enough sweetness from the brown sugar and butternut squash.
-You can also substitute with canned pumpkin and add more sugar if your family prefers that.
-Another combo I like is banana and carrots.
+These get enough sweetness from the brown sugar and banana.
+You can also substitute with canned pumpkin and add more sugar if you like your muffins sweeter.
 The possibilities are endless!

 Sometimes these go into lunches with a boiled egg and fruit or are used for the quick snack.
 When storing, keep in the fridge or freezer as they are moist and shouldn’t be left out room temperature for more than about 24 hours.

 - ¼ cup brown sugar (unpacked)

 - 2 eggs

 - ¼ tsp salt

 - 1 cup flour (can use white or whole wheat pastry flour)